Sing on Pitch: 8 Exercises to Make It Happen Every Time

 As we’ve seen, singing flat happens when vocal folds are too uncoordinated for the note you want to sing.

-So here are some tips on how to learn to sing on pitch.
+So here are some tips on how to learn to sing on pitch and avoid the flat notes.

 One of my favorite tools for working with singers is vowels.